 Emergency Services Director

-OPEN BURNING IS NOT PERMITTED
+OPEN BURNING IS PERMITTED

 For more information on the long range burning forecast or to identify potentially favorable dates for open burning call Lincoln County Emergency Services Manager, Joe Kenmore at 575-808-1381.

 Notify Lincoln County Sheriff's Office Dispatch at 800-687-2419 of any intent to burn and to verify open burning status.

 This program focuses on coordinating county government's response to natural, technological and human conflict emergencies and disasters.
 The primary management focus is on preparedness for, mitigation of, response to, and recovery from major emergencies and disasters.

 - Identification, assessment, and analysis of all hazards and risks

 - Development of preparedness, readiness and mitigation strategies for the county.